Klayver-Team/Klayver-App/README.md

 In essence, Klayver's project fits well into the track of real-world assets by innovatively applying blockchain technology to tokenize and represent the tangible and valuable asset of human talent in a transparent, secure, and globally accessible manner.

+# 💫 Problem Description.
+Traditional recruitment processes lack transparency, efficiency, and security in identifying and utilizing social talent.
+Centralized structures result in slow and cumbersome procedures, limiting innovation in talent acquisition.
+Existing systems are prone to inefficiencies, lack transparency, and face data vulnerabilities.

+In this context, there is a critical need for a decentralized and secure solution to tap into the full potential of social talent.
+The absence of such a solution hampers industry adaptation, hindering progress in talent acquisition and utilization.

+# 🚀 The Solution.
+Klayver seeks to revolutionize recruitment by leveraging blockchain on the Klaytn network to address challenges in identifying and harnessing social talent.
+The core objective is to tokenize talent, seamlessly integrating the recruitment process into the decentralized realm of blockchain technology.

 # 👨🏼‍🍳 Team.
 * [Joseph Omotade](https://github.com/joeephwild) [Software Engineer]
 * [Adetola Adeyeye](https://github.com/Tola-byte) [Software Engineer]